Fearing defeat in Gujarat polls, BJP trying to 'crush' AAP in name of fighting corruption: Kejriwal | Politics

 - India

-Delhi Chief Minister Arvind Kejriwal on Sunday launched a blistering attack on Prime Minister Narendra Modi and the BJP, accusing them of trying to ''crush'' the AAP in the name of fighting corruption as they feared a defeat in Gujarat polls.
+Delhi Chief Minister Arvind Kejriwal on Sunday launched a blistering attack on Prime Minister Narendra Modi and the BJP, accusing them of trying to ''crush'' the Aam Aadmi Party in the name of fighting corruption as they feared a defeat in Gujarat polls.

 Addressing the first-ever national conclave of his party's elected representatives, Kejriwal also alleged that the Modi government has been trying to frame his party ministers and leaders in false corruption cases as the BJP is ''not able to digest the growing popularity of the AAP in Gujarat''.

-"I just want to tell one thing to Hiren Joshi ji that the prime minister and you both would not be in a position to show your faces to the country if anyone takes a screenshot of the messages that you have sent and share it on social media,'' Kejriwal said.

-"You will not remain in a position to show your face to anybody if someone shares the recording of your phone calls.
-Just stop threatening the media," he said.
+Hitting back, the BJP alleged that AAP is resorting to the ''old drama'' it does before every election and dubbed Kejriwal a ''megalomaniac''.

+BJP spokesperson Sambit Patra accused the AAP chief of ''glorifying'' corruption and said he has a history of defending his ''tainted'' colleagues before they had to quit due to mounting evidence.

-Kejriwal said the AAP is being discussed all over Gujarat, despite the mainstream media being threatened against giving any coverage to the party, as social media has provided people with access to information.
-He defended corruption charges levelled against Sisodia, jailed Delhi minister Satyendar Jain and MLA Amanatullah Khan, alleging that the Modi government has put CBI, ED and other agencies after his leaders to frame them in "false cases" in the name of fighting against corruption just to "crush" the AAP.
+Kejriwal said the AAP is being discussed all over Gujarat, despite the mainstream media ''being threatened against giving any coverage to the party'' as social media has provided people with access to information.

+“The AAP is just a 10-year-old party.
+It is fighting with powerful forces and killing many devils like corruption and price rise just the way Kanha (Lord Krishna) killed many devils when he was young,” he said.

+The Delhi chief minister defended his deputy Manish Sisodia, jailed minister Satyendar Jain and MLA Amanatullah Khan, who are facing corruption charges, alleging that the Modi government has put the CBI, the ED and other agencies after his leaders to frame them in “false cases”.

 “It's a conspiracy to crush AAP, not any fight against corruption.
 They just want to stop AAP,” he charged.